GamesOfSummer/movies-website/README.md

 - notes -

-get graphql working asap
+get API working asap

-get redux installed
+- load state, whimsical~

 # Highlight something in your project that you thought was especially interesting or significant to your overall implementation.